llavvy-design/About-Me/README.md

 - 📡 Future hardware / IoT integration
 - 📈 Data-driven collection management

-### Why it matters

-This project gave me experience thinking about software from both a **technical and product perspective** — translating user support problems into simple digital workflows.

 ### 🧪 Current State

 This project is **not presented as a completed smart-waste platform**.